Nate-Kane/gatsby-portfolio/src/content/projects/si_widget_demos.md

 category: "Project"
 title: "ShipInsure Widget Demos"
 slug: "shipinsure-widget-demos"
-description: "An idea I pitched to, then built for, one of my employers.
+description: "An idea nate pitched, then built, for one of his employers.
 One of ShipInsure's core product is a widget.
 This site allows clients to view and customize any version of the widget."
 projectUrl: "https://shipinsure.github.io/demo-widgets/widget-demos.html"
 technologies:
   - "Vanilla JS"
   - "HTML"
   - "CSS"
+  - "Github hosting"
 featuredImage: ../../images/widget_demos.png
 ---